smxi/inxi/README.txt

 git clone https://github.com/smxi/inxi --branch master-plain --single-branch

-This branch does not have inxi.1.gz or inxi.tar.gz, and so does not suffer from the size inflation that master has.
+The master-plain branch does not have inxi.1.gz or inxi.tar.gz, and so does not suffer from the size inflation that master has.
 =====================================================================
 SUPPORT INFO: